mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 A11/58231

 **MONKEY KNIFE**
-_Hi’asoi_ are ceremonial weapons used by humans who have integrated into Aslan society.
+_Hi'asoi_ are ceremonial weapons used by humans who have integrated into Aslan society.
 The blade resembles a dewclaw, and is worn strapped to the wrist, allowing a human to fight in duels, using the blade as a proxy claw.
 The chances of survival